schoeberl/chisel-lab/lab6/README.md

 This lab is your next step towards your vending machine.
-It is described in  more detail in the **Vending Machine Specification** (available in DTU Inside), Exercise 1b.
+It is described in  more detail in the **Vending Machine Specification** (available in DTU Learn), Exercise 1b.

 The circuit consist of the seven-segment decoder and the test circuit.
 The test circuit shall drive the seven-segment display with a counter